koushikchodraju/Happy-v2/README.md

 ---

 ### 4. 🔑 Gemini API Key Setup
-ADA uses Google's Gemini API for voice and intelligence.
+HAPPY uses Google's Gemini API for voice and intelligence.
 You need a free API key.

 1. Go to [Google AI Studio](https://aistudio.google.com/app/apikey).
 2. Sign in with your Google account.
 3. Click **"Create API Key"** and copy the generated key.
-4. Create a file named `.env` in the `ada_v2` folder (same level as `README.md`).
+4. Create a file named `.env` in the `happy_v2` folder (same level as `README.md`).
 5. Add this line to the file:
    ```
    GEMINI_API_KEY=your_api_key_here